-293 b.
+b.
 Power spectra

-Power spectra for the model equinox configuration are calculated for the PC timeseries of EOF fields (SAM, BAM, EHF and EMF) for the first two or three modes of variability in Fig. 4.
-The frequency spectra for the tendency of SAM and BAM are also shown as these two modes show 296 mainly low frequency behavior, whereas their tendencies reflect the higher frequency behavior 297 as well.
-This is clearly shown in Fig. 4 where SAM1,2 and BAM2,3 show predominantly low frequency behavior with the highest peaks well beyond 50 days, whereas their tendencies show 299 higher frequency behavior on synoptic timescales with continuous spectra peaked around 10 days.
-300 These spectra suggest that at lower frequencies, zonal mean zonal wind and EKE are related to 301 the eddy fluxes (the lower frequency part of the EMF1,2 and EHF2,3 spectra), whereas at higher 302 frequencies it is rather their tendencies that are related to the eddy fluxes (the higher frequency part of the EMF1,2 and EHF2,3 spectra), distinguishing the different behavior anticipated from (4) and (6).
-305 The power spectrum for BAM1 instead has a high frequency peak around a 40 day period and 306 has another peak at lower frequencies, while its tendency shows a continuous spectrum peaked around a 20 day period.
-This suggests that the lower and higher frequency behaviors (reflected in 308 EKE and in the tendency of EKE) for BAM1 are not well separated and overlap in the frequency 309 domain, in contrast to the other modes.
-EHF1 and the tendency of BAM1 both show a distinct peak at about the 20-30 day period, which is consistent with the results of Thompson and Barnes
+Power spectra for the model equinox configuration are calculated for the PC time series of EOF fields (SAM, BAM, EHF, and EMF) for the first two or three modes of variability in Fig. 4.
+The frequency spectra for the tendency of SAM and BAM are also shown as these two modes show mainly low-frequency behavior, whereas their tendencies reflect the higher-frequency behavior as well.
+This is clearly shown in Fig. 4, where SAM1, SAM2, BAM2, and BAM3 show predominantly low-frequency behavior with the highest peaks well beyond 50 days, whereas their tendencies show higher-frequency behavior on synoptic time scales with continuous spectra peaked around 10 days.
+These spectra suggest that at lower frequencies, zonal-mean zonal wind and EKE are related to the eddy fluxes (the lower-frequency part of the EMF1, EMF2, EHF2, and EHF3 spectra), whereas at higher frequencies, it is rather their tendencies that are related to the eddy fluxes (the higher-frequency part of the EMF1, EMF2, EHF2, and EHF3 spectra), distinguishing the different behavior anticipated from (4) and (6).

-(2014) and Wang and Nakamura (2015) who found an oscillatory behavior between EKE (or wave activity) and heat flux with similar periods.
+The power spectrum for BAM1 instead has a high-frequency peak around a 40-day period and has another peak at lower frequencies, while its tendency shows a continuous spectrum peaked around a 20-day period.
+This suggests that the lower- and higher-frequency behaviors (reflected in EKE and in the tendency of EKE) for BAM1 are not well separated and overlap in the frequency domain, in contrast to the other modes.
+EHF1 and the tendency of BAM1 both show a distinct peak at about the 20-30-day period, which is consistent with the results of Thompson and Barnes (2014) and Wang and Nakamura (2015), who found an oscillatory behavior between EKE (or wave activity) and heat flux with similar periods.
 The spectra suggest that this oscillatory behavior at these periods is distinct.

-From the power spectra a frequency cut-off can be determined for the high-pass and low-pass 315 filtering.
-The thick solid grey line in Fig. 4 shows the chosen cut-off period of 50 days, which 316 distinguishes between the distinct behavior in the two frequency bands (i.e. low pass includes 317 periods longer than 50 days and high pass includes periods shorter than 50 days).
-Note that the cut-off period of 30 days that was used in previous studies (e.g. Sparrow et al. 2009) would not 319 be a good choice here.
-While the low pass data represent modes of variability in quasi-steady 320 balance, the high pass data include both synoptic timescale variability as well as intermediate 321 timescales (timescales longer than synoptic and shorter than quasi-steady balance) where both the time tendency and linear damping terms in (4, 6) are non-negligible.
-323
+From the power spectra, a frequency cutoff can be determined for the high-pass and low-pass filtering.
+The thick solid gray line in Fig. 4 shows the chosen cutoff period of 50 days, which distinguishes between the distinct behaviors in the two frequency bands (i.e., low pass includes periods longer than 50 days and high pass includes periods shorter than 50 days).
+Note that the cutoff period of 30 days that was used in previous studies (e.g., Sparrow et al. 2009) would not be a good choice here.
+While the low-pass data represent modes of variability in quasi-steady balance, the high-pass data include both synoptic time-scale variability and intermediate time scales (time scales longer than synoptic and shorter than quasi-steady balance), where both the time tendency and linear damping terms in (4) and (6) are nonnegligible.

-It is clear from the power spectra that higher frequencies overlap and it is hard to separate 324 the high-frequency behavior of EHF1 and BAM1 from that of EHF2,3, EMF1,2, BAM2,3 or 325 SAM1,2 from the power spectra alone.
-However, at low frequencies there are distinct spectral 326 peaks.
-Because the model set-up is statistically stationary, these spectral peaks presumably arise 327 from a limited sampling of red-noise variability.
+It is clear from the power spectra that higher frequencies overlap and it is hard to separate the high-frequency behavior of EHF1 and BAM1 from that of EHF2, EHF3, EMF1, EMF2, BAM2, BAM3, SAM1, or SAM2 from the power spectra alone.
+However, at low frequencies, there are distinct spectral peaks.
+Because the model setup is statistically stationary, these spectral peaks presumably arise from a limited sampling of red-noise variability.
 We can use this feature to our advantage, because it provides a clear fingerprint of covariability when the peaks match between different quantities.
-329 While the peaks themselves are not robust to subsampling (e.g. Fig. S2 in supplementary material), 330 all of the conclusions below are robust to subsampling and indeed that robustness provides more 331 confidence in the presented results.
-332
+While the peaks themselves are not robust to subsampling (e.g., Fig. S2 in the supplementary material), all of the conclusions below are robust to subsampling, and indeed, that robustness provides more confidence in the presented results.